nypeach/garden_journal/docs/data-structure.md

 ### A. **ID** Field Formatting

-The Assistant must follow the formatting instructions below for the **ID** field:

 - Format: `{plant_name}_{number}`
 - Plant name portion must be lowercase letters or underscores only
 - Number portion must be exactly 3 digits